Memory Prosthetics and Cognitive Augmentation

 Pharmacological Cognitive Enhancement

-Inter-individual variability in stimulation response is large; precision targeting and individualized protocols are an active research front.
+Inter-individual variability in stimulation response is large: in many DBS, tDCS, and TMS protocols, the within-protocol variance is comparable to or larger than the between-protocol variance.
+Precision targeting and individualised protocols are an active research front.

 Frequently asked